Abid Hasan

 Abid Hasan Safrani, IFS, born Zain-al-Abdin Hasan, was an officer of the Indian National Army (INA) and later, after 1947, an Indian diplomat.
+He famously introduced the slogan 'Jai Hind', which translates to 'victory belongs to India' that is used for official and semi-official purposes including army salutes, moral upliftment and in pop culture.

-Born to an anti-colonialist family in Hyderabad, Abid Hasan was brought-up in India and later went to Germany to train as an engineer.
-While he was a student in Germany during World War II that Abid Hasan met Subhas Chandra Bose and decided to join the Indische Legion.
+Born to an anti-colonialist family in Hyderabad, Abid Hasan was brought up in India and later went to Germany to train as an engineer.
+While he was a student in Germany during World War II, Abid Hasan met Subhas Chandra Bose and decided to join the Indische Legion.
 Hasan would later serve as Bose's personal secretary and interpreter while Bose was in Germany.
 Hasan also sailed with Bose in the German U-boat U-180 in 1943 on Bose's voyage to South East Asia.
 Over the course of the reformation of the INA and its campaigns in the south east Asian theatre, Hasan rose to be a Major in the Azad Hind Fauj.
 It was also during this that he adopted "Safrani", after the holy Hindu colour of Saffron, to his name as a mark of communal harmony.

 After repatriation to India at the end of the war, Abid Hasan was released following the end of the INA trials in 1946 and joined the Indian National Congress briefly.
 After partition, Hasan chose to settle in Hyderabad and joined the nascent Indian Foreign Service.
 Over a long diplomatic career, Hasan served as the Indian Ambassador to a number of countries including Egypt and Denmark before retiring in 1969 and settling back in Hyderabad.
 Abid Hasan Saffrani died in 1984.